metalsmith/collections/README.md

     },
     archives: {
       pattern: 'archives/**/*.html',
-      sortBy: 'date',
+      sortBy: 'date'
     }
   })
 )
 ```

-*Note: the collection is first sorted, reversed, filtered, and then limited, if applicable.*
+_Note: the collection is first sorted, reversed, filtered, and then limited, if applicable._

 ### Collection Metadata